ibm-cloud-docs/vmwaresolutions/vcenter/vc_viewingclusters.md

 2. In the **vCenter Server** table, click an instance to view the clusters in it.
 3. Click the **Infrastructure** tab.
 In the **Clusters** table, view the summary about the clusters:
    * **Cluster name**: The name and type of the cluster.
    * **Cluster type**: The type of cluster.
-Types include witness, consolidated, workload, and edge services.
+Types include witness, consolidated, workload, and edge gateway.
    * **ESXi servers**: The number of VMware ESXi™ servers in the cluster.
    * **Storage**: The type of storage that the cluster uses.
    * **Data center location**: The {{site.data.keyword.cloud_notm}} data center where the cluster is hosted.